-- Now enter the number of the CV that you want to adjust e.g.: - οw the lights flash twice very quickly). - Now enter the new value for the desired CV. e.g.: 15 (two digits). - For confirmation activate the change-of-direction routine (now the lights light up for about one second). - Then you can enter other CVs as desired. - Selecting "80" allows you to exit the programming mode.
+- Now enter the number of the CV that you want to adjust e.g.: "01".
+Always enter this number with two digits. - For confirmation activate the change-of-direction routine (now the lights flash twice very quickly). - Now enter the new value for the desired CV, e.g.: 15 (two digits). - For confirmation activate the change-of-direction routine (now the lights light up for about one second). - Then you can enter other CVs as desired. - Selecting "80" allows you to exit the programming mode.
 Alternately you can switch off the track voltage and then on again (press the "Stop" button on the 6021, then the "Go" button).